-Our Founding Director HIAS Fellow Prof. Karl Hedrick laid out a clear vision and focus for this Program.
+Our Founding Director HIAS Fellow Prof. Karl Hedrick laid out a clear vision towards safety and autonomous transportation.
 Prof. Karl Hedrick unfortunately passed away in Feb 2017, but his legacy continues as we enthusiastically continue the execution of his vision.

 At the Connected Autonomous Safe Technologies (CAST) Lab, our vision is to

 - Research and develop technology solutions that enhance the safety and security for human beings by leveraging connectivity and autonomy.

 - Research underlying fundamental technological questions related to analysis (and understanding), (optimal) synthesis, and functional verification of large scale multi-disciplinary systems.

 Our Lab (Doherty 305) : Picture yet to be added